Before setting up your shipping rates you'll first want to make sure your products have weight values assigned to them.

-If your products have been imported from Inkthreadable they'll already be set up correctly.
-The product weight is one of the attributes imported into WooCommerce along with other product information, like the title and product mockup.
-If you created the products manually in WooCommerce you'll need to assign the recommended weights to them so that you charge your customers the correct amount for shipping.
+If the products in your catalogue have been imported from Inkthreadable they'll already be set up correctly since the product weight is one of the attributes imported to WooCommerce, but if you've created your products manually you'll need to assign the correct weight values to them so that your shipping rates are calculated correctly.

 Adding weight values to products